drevops/vortex/.drevops/docs/content/introduction/faqs.md

 hosting-specific configurations, documentation.

 Then you would have to test all of that and make sure that it works together.
-And that there are no false positives (passing CI on broken tests can go unnoticed up until the release and would block it).
+And that there are no false positives (for example, passing CI on broken tests can go unnoticed up until the release and would block it).

 ## Can I use DrevOps with my existing project?

-Yes, you can install DrevOps on top of your existing project.
+Yes, you can install DrevOps into your existing project.

 ## Can I use DrevOps with my existing project and keep my existing CI?